Dursley: History

 Dursley once had a castle, built by Roger de Berkeley in 1153.

 Dursley gained borough status in 1471 and lost it in 1886.
-From 1837 to 1851 it was the administrative centre of Dursley Registration District which recorded vital records of people living in the parishes of North Nibley, Coaley, Slimbridge, Stinchcombe, Uley, Dursley, Cam, Nympsfield, Kingswood, Wotton-under-Edge and Owlpen.
+From 1837 to 1851, it was the administrative centre of Dursley Registration District which recorded vital records of people living in the parishes of North Nibley, Coaley, Slimbridge, Stinchcombe, Uley, Dursley, Cam, Nympsfield, Kingswood, Wotton-under-Edge and Owlpen.
 From 1886 until 1974 it was the administrative centre of Dursley Rural District (RDC).
 In 1974 the RDC became part of Stroud District.

 The Grade I listed parish church of St. James the Great dates from the 13th century.
 The modern building is largely of 14th and 15th century construction and carries the Tudor coat of arms on the outside below the guttering, indicating that some of its construction was funded by the Tudor royals.
 The original church spire collapsed in January 1699 during a bell-ringing session, causing casualties.
 The current belltower, in an imposing Gothic survival style, was built by Thomas Sumsion of Colerne in 1708–09.

 Dursley Town Hall, a structure complete with statue of Queen Anne and bell turret, dates from 1738, when the town's markets attracted farmers and traders from miles around.
 It is now maintained by the Dursley Town Council.

-In 1856 a short branch line railway opened, called the "Dursley Donkey" by locals, linking Dursley and Cam to the Bristol–Gloucester main line at Coaley Junction.
+In 1856, a short branch line railway opened, called the "Dursley Donkey" by locals, linking Dursley and Cam to the Bristol–Gloucester main line at Coaley Junction.
 The branch line was closed in 1968 and Coaley Junction station was also closed at about this time.
-However, in 1994 a new station called Cam and Dursley was opened on the main line, 330 yards north of the site of Coaley Junction.
+However, in 1994, a new station called Cam and Dursley was opened on the main line, 330 yards north of the site of Coaley Junction.

-In the 19th and 20th centuries, Dursley was a large-scale manufacturing town, and engines built here by the Lister engine company were used around the world.
+In the 19th and 20th centuries, Dursley was a large-scale manufacturing town; engines built here by the Lister engine company founded in 1867 were used around the world.

 That company's successor, Lister Petter, was based in the town until 2014, though much of the original 92 acre factory site was acquired in 2000 by the South West Regional Development Agency and then in 2011 by Stroud District Council.
 It is now being developed as a large housing development with some industrial units.
 The Towers, a large gothic-style house, formerly part of the Lister Petter estate, still overlooks the town and has been converted into flats and a residential care home.
 The Lister Hall theatre is named after the company.

-Other large factories based in the town included Mawdsley's, an electrical equipment manufacturer; Bymack's, an upholsterers; and the Bailey Newspaper Group, a newspaper printer, all of which have reduced or closed operations in recent years.
+Other large factories based in the town included Mawdsley's, an electrical equipment manufacturer; Bymack's, an upholsterers; and the Bailey Newspaper Group, a newspaper printer, all of which have reduced or closed operations.